EENI Global Business School

 1. Credits “Taoism and Confucianism”: 3 ECTS Credits

-The Subject “Taoism, Ethics and Business” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Taoism, Ethics and Business” is included within the curriculum of the following academic programs at EENI Global Business School:

 Foreign Trade and Business in China